10 most beautiful villages in Tuscany

 Barga is a small hill town set between Lucca and Garfagnana mountains in the Media Valle of Serchio River.
 Especially during summer time there’s a lively nightlife with Opera and Jazz Festivals.
 The main attractions are the Romanesque Duomo, the Renaissance buldings and the theatre.
 It is also considered the most Scottish town in Italy because of the many locals emigrated at the end of 1800.
 There is also a Fish and Chips Fest during summer.

 Collodi is the birthplace of Pinocchio, the animated marionette protagonist of one of the “best-selling book” in the world, The Adventures of Pinocchio by the Italian author Carlo Collodi.
 It looks like a cascade of houses descending down from a steep hill.
 At the end of the town, there’s Villa Garzoni with its amazing garden Baroque style.
 To visit, there is also the Monumental Park of Pinocchio with fascinating sculptures of the Novel characters.

 Certaldo is one of the few medieval hamlet still intact built between 12th and 15th century, set in the heart of Tuscany.
 The centre hosts workshops, taverns and traditional restaurants, churches and museums.
 Do not miss the famous Mercantia festival, international festival of street arts during the month of July.

 5. Casale Marittimo

-Casale Marittimo is the ideal village for lovers of a different and quieter way of life and is only 10 km (6,3 miles) away from the sea of the Etruscan Coast.
-I suggest you a relaxing walk along the narrow streets with beautiful brickworks houses and a taste of a good red wine of this area – Bolgheri, famous for Super Tuscan wines – and local products in one of the bar of the main square.
+Casale Marittimo is the ideal village for lovers of a different and quieter way of life.
+It is only 10 km (6,3 miles) away from the sea of the Etruscan Coast.
+I suggest you a relaxing walk along its narrow streets with beautiful brickworks houses, and a wine tasting of a good Red of this area (a Bolgheri red or a Super Tuscan wine) together with local cheese and cold cuts in one of the bars of the main square.

 Photo Credits: Massimo Giannelli